sekocha/pypolymlp/docs/api_calc.md

 energy_all, forces_all, stress_all = prop.eval_multiple_phonopy(supercells)
 ```

-- Conversion of a phonopy cell class object into a structure dictionary
+- Conversion of a phonopy cell instance into a structure dictionary
 ```python
 from pypolymlp.utils.phonopy_utils import phonopy_cell_to_structure
 structure = phonopy_cell_to_structure(cell_phonopy)